• Use Cases

 Common use cases

-How Meshes teams usually put MailerLite to work
+Where Meshes teams put MailerLite to work

-These are the workflows where this destination tends to matter first.
-The point is to keep the product event, the destination action, and the operational retry path in one place.
+Workflows where this destination tends to matter first — the product event, the destination action, and the operational retry path living inside the same workspace.

-Start onboarding email from signup events
+Onboarding email from signup events

 Use user.signup to place the contact into the initial MailerLite group as soon as the account is created.